 1 x door hook, 1 x fabric brush, 1 x pleat attachment, 1 x steam bonnet, 1 x travel bag

 The water tank is transparent and detachable, so you'll have no problems refilling the tank and will always know when to do so.
 The supplied attachments will let you effectively remove lint and pet hair.
 The steamer automatically turns off after 8 minutes of inactivity.

 The Beautural Portable Garment Steamer does pretty much everything right.
 The model's compact, handy, and about as effective as its more expensive competition.
 It is equally suitable for quick last-minute fixes and everyday ironing needs.

 1 x fabric brush, 1 x lint brush, 1 x pleat attachment, 1 х measuring cup

-The cord is pretty short.
+The package is pretty limited.